 - Social Media Campaigns:

 For beginners, creating a dedicated social media page for your store is the best and most efficient way to market your product.
 You can even integrate your social media page into Shopify and create/modify product posts on your social media accounts (Facebook and WordPress).

 For other social websites, you can create a page for your store, add posts with your product description and images, and try engaging with as many people as possible.
 You can hire social media influencers to market your products if your budget permits.

 - Email Subscription:

 Email marketing is one of the oldest marketing techniques since the invention of the internet.
-Create a few subscription forms on your store at best possible location where they have a high chance of being noticed by the customers.
+Create a few subscription forms on your store at the best possible location where they have a high chance of being noticed by the customers.

 Once you have the subscriber, use the Shopify Email app to send them personalized product emails.
 There is no guarantee, but there is a high chance that the customer will eventually become a buyer.

 - Video Adverts:

 You can use product videos to broadcast on your store.
 Use the Promo app to create engaging and tempting product video promotions, giving customers a better sense of the product.